-Similarly, to conduct sales, importation, shipping and storage, a company must obtain a Drug Distribution License from the local drug regulatory authority, subject to renewal every five years.
+Similarly, to conduct sales, importation, shipping and storage, a company must obtain a Drug Distribution License (DDL) from the local drug regulatory authority, subject to renewal every five years.
 As with GMPs, companies are required to be in compliance with GSP.
+One exception is that the rDAL and relevant implementation rules allow the MAH to conduct wholesales of its drugs directly without holding a separate DDL for wholesale, however, a retail DDL would still be required if the MHA intends to conduct direct retail to patients.